nestauk/asf_hp_cost_estimator_model/README.md

 6. Retrain models:
    - Run `python asf_hp_cost_estimator_model/pipeline/model_training/fit_cost_prediction_intervals.py`
    - Models are saved to S3
+7. Update sections "🆕 Latest data" and "🧩 Data sources" of this `REAMDE.md` to reflect changes.
-7. Let the tech/design team know that the model has been updated, so that they can restart the API.
+8. Let the tech/design team know that the model has been updated, so that they can restart the API.

 ## ⚙️ Setup